-GAs are assigned office space and usually will share an office.
+GAs are assigned office space.
 All workstations consist of a desk and file drawers.
 Please remember that your office belongs to the University and decorate it accordingly.
 Obviously that means do not put up anything that could be considered offensive.

 You may obtain a key for your office by contacting the Departmental Secretary, Joann Schroeder in Room 100.
 Please do not duplicate or loan the key to anyone.
 There is a replacement cost for each key that is lost, stolen or not returned.
-Keys require a \$5.00 deposit and can be picked up the Cashier's Office.
-The deposit will be refunded when the key is returned.
 Keys to a professor's office will not be given out to ANYONE unless the department has written approval from the Professor.